cript0nauta/elm-piano/README.md

 If you want to see examples of how to use it to generate sound you should check the example programs that use a MIDI.js port lo do it.

+## Documentation and examples

+The documentation of this package is available on http://package.elm-lang.org/packages/sh4r3m4n/elm-piano/.

+[Example 1](https://sh4r3m4n.github.io/elm-piano/examples/playmidi.html): Show the notes of a MIDI file

 ## Credits